lucaswsanchez/iphone-portfolio/README.md

 ![iPhone Simulator](/src/assets/images/screenshot1.png)

 ## Description
 This is my portfolio where I developed an Iphone simulator, it was very useful to practice my layout skills.
-It offers an interactive experience to explore my capabilities and like every portfolio, you can find contact form, my technical skills and my completed projects.
+It offers an interactive experience to explore my capabilities and like every portfolio, you can find contact form, soft and technical skills and finished projects.

 ## Demo
 You can see a live demo of the project [here](https://sanchezlucas-portfolio.netlify.app/).